sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

     ```Shell/Bash
     mbt build -t gen --mtar mta.tar
     ```

+    > For this you need the MBT Build Tool, see Prerequisites.

     The `-t` option defines the target folder of the build result as the `gen` folder of your project.
 As part of this build implicitly `cds build --production` is executed.
 This implicit build uses then all the configuration you've added in the step 1.2 when using `--for production`.

 2. Deploy the archive using `cf deploy`.
     ```Shell/Bash
     cf deploy gen/mta.tar
     ```

+    > For this you need the MultiApps CF CLI plugin, see Prerequisites.

     During deployment all needed service instances are created and the applications as well as database artifacts are deployed.

     > This process takes some minutes.
 In this one step the archive is uploaded to Cloud Foundry, service instances are created, the applications are staged, and then deployed to their target runtimes.